gvwilson/thirdbit/src/fiction/iffy/index.md

 Someone or something had cleaned Iffy's coat and boots while she slept, which felt creepy in a way the hot shower and empty dining hall hadn't.
-The Aussie sailors on guard by the mansion's front door nodded to her as she left, then went back to looking ominous.
+The Aussie sailors on guard by the mansion's front door glanced at the apps on their sleeves to check her face, nodded to her, then went back to looking ominous.
 The only sounds as she walked through the gate were her boots crunching on gravel and the whine of a saw cutting stone somewhere in the distance.